Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: RQ3: What can we train students on AI usage?

-\section{RQ3: What and how can we train students on AI usage?}
+\section{RQ3: What can we train students on AI usage?}

-The findings in RQ2 suggest that technical experts also use AI more strategically and effectively than novices.
-Here, we ask: \emph{How can we train students to use AI more effectively}?
-What are some skills and learning opportunities for training better AI users?
+The findings in RQ2 suggest that technically experienced students use AI more strategically and effectively than novices.
+Here, we ask: \emph{What are some skills and how to teach better AI users?}